 The Academy is the mini, colt and junior section of St Peter F.C., one of the oldest and most well established football clubs in Jersey.
-We have around 20 coaches and 12 teams across all age groups from 6 to Under 16.
+We have around 24 coaches and over 15 teams across all age groups from 6 to Under 18.

 Here at The Academy, we believe that football is more than just a game.
 We believe it to be something that can bring people together and teach important values that can be taken into everyday life.